7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 How’s the wait?

-What to order at Cinnamon’s
+What to order at Sunny’s

 Can I get a breakfast cocktail with that?

-When to go: Breakfast is served daily from 8:00am – 2:00pm.
+When to go: Open daily from 6:00am – 5:00pm.
+Breakfast served all day.

 5. Cream Pot Waikiki

-Opened in 2008, Cream Pot claims to be home to the original souffle pancake.
 True or not, there’s no doubt this charming French farmhouse-style cafe wins the prize for ambiance on this list.

 With white-washed stone walls, elegant chandeliers, lovely antiques, and a massive wooden farmhouse table running down the middle of the dining room, the interior oozes French country charm.

 In addition to the printed menu with a blend of sweet and savory breakfast options, there’s also a daily list of creative specials on a blackboard.
-Aside from the famous souffle pancakes and French toast, they also offer a delicious assortment of crepes, omelets, and benedicts.

 Keep in mind if you order an egg dish that they prepare them in the “soft” French style which isn’t for everyone (including my husband).
 But they will serve them more well done if you ask.